 To manage this exposure, the Company has hedged a portion of its forecasted foreign currency transactions using foreign exchange forward contracts.
-At December 27, 2020, the Company estimates that a hypothetical immediate 10% depreciation of the U.S. dollar against all foreign currencies included in these foreign exchange forward contracts could result in an approximate \$40.7 million decrease in the fair value of these instruments would be substantially offset by decreases in the value of the forecasted foreign currency transactions.
+At December 27, 2020, the Company estimates that a hypothetical immediate 10% depreciation of the U.S. dollar against all foreign currencies included in these foreign exchange forward contracts could result in an approximate \$40.7 million decrease in the fair value of these instruments.
+A decrease in the fair value of these instruments would be substantially offset by decreases in the value of the forecasted foreign currency transactions.